nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 The problem with the above example is that the `RocketLauncher` dependency is impossible to work around.
 We cannot possibly call `LaunchControl.executeLaunch()` without actually launching the rocket.
 In other words, this is untestable.

-## Inversion of Control
+## :book: Inversion of Control

-The first step to solving this issue, is to apply something called inversion of control, based on what is known as the Dependency Inversion Principle, the "D" in the SOLID patterns, which is another Nerdschool workshop.
+The first step to solving this issue, is to apply something called inversion of control, based on what is known as the Dependency Inversion Principle, the "D" in the [SOLID patterns](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), which is another Nerdschool workshop.

-Ignoring the fancy words for now, what it means is that instead of having the `LaunchControl` class being responsible for "newing up" the `RocketLauncher` class, we change `LaunchControl` to take in an instance of `RocketLauncher` through its constructor.
+Ignoring the fancy words for now, what it means is that instead of having the `LaunchControl` class being responsible for "newing up" the `RocketLauncher` class, we change `LaunchControl` to _take in an instance of `RocketLauncher` through its constructor_.
 We have thereby _inverted control_ of the dependency to the _caller_ of `LaunchControl`.

 ```java
 class LaunchControl{